greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* He answered the door & could see there was someone there, & heard a female voice say she needed to talk to him.
 	* He returned to his room to get dressed.
 	* When he arrived back in the living room, Sandy Medley, her father Ernest, brother Ron, mother Doris, and brother-in-law Terry Simmons were standing there.
-	* Ernest was on cruthches & had a revolver holstered on his thigh.
+	* Ernest was on crutches & had a revolver holstered on his thigh.
 	* Sandy & her mother called Cullison "sick" and "pervert" and otherwise verbally berated him.
 	* Doris kept her hand in her pocket in such a way that it indicated to Cullison that she had a gun as well.
 	* Ernest kept rattling the gun as if he were going to pull it.